 The programme has been designed to meet the needs of companies and their counsels, who have to cope with increasingly complex competition rules and the unprecedented economic risks arising from the enforcement of those rules.

-Graduates received their degrees from BSC directors Charles Gheur and Nicolas Petit.
-The large number of graduates demonstrates that just five years after it was first established, the BSC has made its mark as the training provider of choice for those wanting to broaden their knowledge of competition law and economics.
+Only six years after its establishment, the BSC continues to be the training provider of choice for those wanting to broaden their knowledge of competition law and economics.

-Click here to see pictures of the ceremony.
+Click here to see the photos of the Graduation Ceremony.